 School is traditionally one of the most stressful areas for kids with behavioral issues.
 At The Barry Robinson Center, we have a fully accredited K-12 school.
-Half our teachers are licensed in special education, while other teachers are licensed in specific content areas.
+We have teachers who are licensed in special education as well as teachers licensed in specific content areas.
 Our goal is to give residents a new outlook on the classroom while they work toward their individual treatment goals.

 With a small class size and a 3:1 ratio of staff to students, we are able to provide in-depth instruction for every single resident.
 Our educational model blends with our holistic approach to treatment, providing yet another way to reach children and better understand their individual needs.